School excursionSpecial Offer

 Stage 2 (Years 3-4), Geography, Glenrock State Conservation Area

-Experience Glenrock State Conservation Area through the eyes of an Aboriginal person on this Stage 2 (Years 3-4) Aboriginal culture geography excursion.
-Through first-hand experiences, you'll learn about the culture of the Awabakal People.
+Experience Glenrock State Conservation Area through the eyes of an Aboriginal person on this Stage 2 (Years 3-4) Aboriginal culture Geography excursion.

 Read more about Aboriginal culture

 On this excursion, students will learn about Aboriginal People's connections to Country and understand why this place is important to Aboriginal People.

 They'll walk Yuelarbah track, an ancient Aboriginal pathway, to Burwood Beach.

 Students will engage with Aboriginal Culture through fun learning activities, hear Dreamtime stories and learn about the deep knowledge Aboriginal People hold of the local plants and animals.